cdrage/containerfiles/README.md

 ### ./netflix-dnsmasq

 ```
- DNS cacher/forwarder
+ This is used to create a DNS cacher/forwarder in order to
- Set IP as the forwarder :)
+ spoof the location when accessing Netflix.
+Similar to how a
+ VPN does it, but this is with DNS.

  docker run -p 53:53/udp -e IP=10.10.10.1 -d dnsmasq --name dnsmasq
  IP is the IP of the sniproxy / haproxy server
- if you're running it on the same host, it's your ip (eth0 or whatever)
+ if you're running it on the same host, it's your ip (eth0 or whatever).

  WARNING: it's a *really* bad idea to run an open recurse DNS server
  (prone to DNS DDoS aplification attacks), it's suggested to have some